 Large, black eyes survey the land, while its bushy tail twitches.
 Short forefeet have five digits, and narrow hindfeet have three digits and a rudimentary digit with stiff bristles surrounding a small, flat claw.
 Bristles may help provide traction on rocky terrain.
 Females are larger than males.

-With a dense fur coat and being unable to pant or sweat, chinchillas can easily overheat when kept in captivity.
+With a dense fur coat and being unable to pant or sweat, chinchillas can easily overheat in human care.
 Its only cooling mechanism is to pump blood through its large ears, which have less hair.

 HABITAT AND DIET

 A real hole in the wall.
 Living in the barren, arid, rugged areas of the Andes of northern Chile at unforgiving altitudes of 9,800 to over 16,000 feet (3,000 to 5,000 meters), chinchillas hole up in rock crevices or dig burrows at the base of rocks.

 According to the IUCN: Typical habitat is rocky or sandy with sparse cover of thorny shrubs, few herbs and forbs, scattered cactuses, and patches of succulent bromeliads near the coast.